Scroll Maps Blog OG Image

 Further reading: Other types of heatmap examples any team should pay attention to.

-Dive into heatmaps with FullStory
+Dive into heatmaps with Fullstory

 Heatmaps are a critical tool in your digital experience toolbox.
-Alongside scroll maps, error click, dead click, and Rage Click™️ maps, FullStory lets you analyze user funnels, conversion rates, watch session replays, and more.
+Alongside scroll maps, error click, dead click, and Rage Click™️ maps, Fullstory lets you analyze user funnels, conversion rates, watch session replays, and more.

-With FullStory's Digital Experience Intelligence platform, you can combine quantitative and qualitative data for 360º understanding of your website—letting you perfect your digital experience.
+With Fullstory's Digital Experience Intelligence platform, you can combine quantitative and qualitative data for 360º understanding of your website—letting you perfect your digital experience.

 Start a free 14-day trial today.

-About the author
+author

-Our team of experts is committed to introducing people to important topics surrounding analytics, digital experience intelligence, product development, and more.
+Our team of data and user experience experts shares tips and best practices.
+We are committed to introducing our audience to important topics surrounding analytics, behavioral data, user experience, product development, culture, engineering and more.